Common castor bean: planting, sowing, cultivation

 Where to Plant It?

 Despite its robust appearance, the castor bean plant is not hardy.
 This is why, in most of our gardens, it is grown as an annual, unable to survive even the slightest frost.
 In the south of the country, in the most sheltered regions, it can be cultivated as a perennial.
 The stump can be protected with a thick mulch of leaves applied in autumn.
 Choose a sunny location, as this tropical plant thrives in full sun and warmth.
-Select a spot sheltered from strong, cold winds that could cause its stems to bend.
+Reserve it a spot sheltered from strong, cold winds that could cause its stems to bend.
 In exposed areas, staking may be necessary.
-Provide it with deep, humus-rich garden soil that is well-drained and remains relatively moist throughout the growth period.
+Provide it with deep, humus-rich, well-drained garden soil that remains relatively cool throughout the growth period.

 It will thrive in many sheltered gardens.
-It is ideal for creating a temporary display in a vibrant exotic summer border.
-In the garden, the castor bean plant quickly fills empty spaces.
-Given its tall stature, it is best placed in full sun, at the back of borders with large perennials, away from draughts.
-It adds an exotic touch while enhancing neighbouring plants.
-It also works well in large containers on patios, creating an exotic setting, and can be moved to a conservatory in winter for protection.
+It is ideal for creating a fleeting display in a vibrant exotic summer border.
+In the garden, the common castor bean plant quickly fills empty spaces.
+Given its tall stature, it will find its place in the sun, at the back of large perennial borders sheltered from drafts.
+It will add a striking exotic touch while highlighting neighbouring plants.
+It also makes a bold statement in large containers on the terrace, creating an exotic atmosphere, and can be moved to a conservatory in winter for protection.

-Castor bean plant in a flower bed and in a container on a patio.
+Castor bean plant planted in a flower bed and in a container on a terrace.

 When to Plant the Castor Bean Plant?